-Poaching has taken its toll on rhino populations and in many popular safari destinations across Africa, both white rhinos and black rhinos are either absent or extremely rare.
-With a few exceptions, you are unlikely to see rhinos while on safari in Botswana.
-Zimbabwe, Zambia, and most of Tanzania.
-They do occur sporadically in all of these countries, and have recently been reintroduced in certain areas where they had become extinct, but the chances of spotting them are slim.
+Poaching has taken its toll on rhino populations, and in many popular safari destinations across Africa, both white rhinos and black rhinos are either absent or extremely rare.
+With a few exceptions, you are unlikely to see rhinos while on safari in Botswana, Zimbabwe, Zambia, and most of Tanzania.
+They do occur sporadically in all these countries and have recently been reintroduced in certain areas where they had become extinct, but the chances of spotting them are slim.
 For the best chance to see rhinos, you need to head to South Africa.

-In terms of sheer numbers, the southern Kruger National Park remains the top destination to spot rhino, and it is very likely that you will encounter at least one, and probably more than one of these magnificent beasts during an average 3-day Kruger National Park safari.
+In terms of sheer numbers, the southern Kruger National Park remains the top destination to spot rhinos, and you will likely encounter at least one, and probably more than one of these magnificent beasts during an average three-day Kruger National Park safari.

-Leopards are known to be shy and elusive cats, and are notoriously hard to see in the wild, at most game reserves.
-When visiting new reserves or lodges, one cannot always get an accurate idea of what the game viewing is like from just one or two drives, so if my stay is limited to one night I usually ask the rangers how often they tend to see certain kinds of animals on game drive.
-For leopards, the answer usually ranges from "never" to "once a month" in some reserves, to "once or twice a week" at some of the better destinations.
+Leopards are known to be shy and elusive cats and are notoriously hard to see in the wild, at most game reserves.
+When visiting new reserves or lodges, one cannot always get an accurate idea of what the game viewing is like from just one or two drives, so if my stay is limited to one night, I usually ask the rangers how often they tend to see certain kinds of animals on their game drives.
+For leopards, the answer usually ranges from "never" to "once a month" in some reserves, to "once or twice a week" at some of the better wild leopard destinations.

 These are just some of the areas to consider if you are keen to see rhinos, leopards, cheetahs or wild dogs.
 It is not an exhaustive list.
 If you know of other destinations that may consistently provide regular sightings of these species, please add them in the comments.
 What animals are your favourite to see on safari?